OttoJursch/DRL_robot_exploration/README.md

 TD3_multienv.ipynb contains the code to generate the results for the multi/random environment section of the paper/slides, along with experimentation of an alternate frontier based reward function.

+DDPG.ipynb contains an implementation of standard Deep Determistic Policy Gradient

+rnn.ipynb contains an implementation of Recurrent Deterministic Policy Gradient

+evaluate_model.ipynb contains the code to count the number of calls to the A* rescuer needed to get a model working

 If running locally, make sure to run the cell with laptop=True, and laptop=False commented out.
 If running on Colab, run the cell with laptop=False, and laptop=True commented out.
 A significant chunk of development was done in google colab.
 Paths work differently in colab than when run on a local machine, so this is used to differentiate between the two run environments.

+The remainder of this README is from the authors of the original project

 # Self-Learning Exploration and Mapping for Mobile Robots via Deep Reinforcement Learning